 - Introducing tools and strategies to encourage self-directed changes.

-According to a study published in the Journal of Groups in Addiction & Recovery titled “SMART Recovery: Self-Empowering, Science-Based Addiction Recovery Support,” The SMART Recovery program is an alternative to AA, that centers on self-empowerment.
-Support resources like meetings and discussions are all geared towards providing information on how to stay motivated after getting out of rehab, how to curb one’s cravings for the addictive substances, and how to achieve a well-balanced lifestyle.
+According to a study published in the Journal of Groups in Addiction & Recovery the SMART Recovery program is an alternative to Alcoholics Anonymous (AA) that centers on self-empowerment.
+SMART Recovery offers support resources such as meetings and discussions that provide information on how to stay motivated after getting out of rehab, how to curb one’s cravings for addictive substances, and how to achieve a well-balanced lifestyle.

 These are the parts of the SMART Recovery’s ABC exercise:

-- A stands for “Activating Experience”: Since every trigger starts when a specific event occurs, the first step of the exercise is to teach the participant to identify and describe the particular event which urged him to drink or use addictive substances again.
+- A stands for activating experience: Since triggers start when specific events occur, the first step of the exercise is to teach participant to identify and describe particulars events that prompted them to drink or use addictive substances.

-- B stands for “Beliefs” : Here, the participant is taught and encouraged to identify how he feels and how he thinks when a particular event occurs.
-Here, the participant is taught to identify his belief system regarding his triggers.
-Since beliefs come in various forms, from rational to wishful-based thought processes, to self-defeating thoughts, it’s important to track the participant’s belief system to know how to address and change the same into positive and empowered thoughts.
+- B stands for beliefs: Here, participants are taught and encouraged to identify how they feel and how they think when particular events occurs.
+Here, participants are taught to identify their belief systems and how they relate to their triggers.
+Since beliefs come in various forms, from rational to wishful to self-defeating, it is important to track the participants’ belief systems to learn how to address and change beliefs into positive and empowered thoughts.

-- C stands for “Consequences”: Here, the participant is taught that every thought and every action has a corresponding consequence.
-They are also taught that the consequences of something are the direct results of your thought process and your actions.
-This only means that since you have full control of your thoughts and your actions, you can actually take control of the outcome or consequences.
+- C stands for consequences: Here, participants learn that every thought and every action has a corresponding consequence.
+They also learn that consequences are the direct results of thought processes and actions.
+This means that since you have full control of your thoughts and your actions, you can take control of the outcome or consequences.

-- D stands for “Disputes”: In this stage, the participant is taught how to challenge their negative belief systems by turning them into a question and answer process.
-By doing so, they will get a deeper understanding of why a particular action or event made them feel in a particular way.
+- D stands for disputes: In this step, participants learn how to challenge their negative belief systems by incorporating them into a question and answer process.
+By doing so, they will achieve a deeper understanding of why a particular action or event made them feel a particular way.

-- E stands for “Effects”: Here, the participant is shown that if they change their illogical thoughts and beliefs with rational and logical ones, their results will be better.
-This is done to help them form new behavioral patterns that will help them decrease their cravings for addictive substances.
+- E stands for effects: Here, participants learn that if they abandon their illogical thoughts and beliefs and replace them with rational and logical ones, they will experience better results.
+This exchange may help them form new behavioral patterns that will help them decrease their cravings for addictive substances.

-Smart Recovery Cost/Benefit Analysis
+Smart Recovery vs. AA

 Though both programs have similar end goals, their practices and tools widely differ.